 Students who no longer need on-campus housing for any reason must complete a Housing Cancellation Form to cancel their application.
-This form is available to all housing students in their MyHousing account (it is located under the "Applications and Forms" heading).
-New students who cancel their application before May 1 will receive a refund of their $100 damage deposit only (the $400 room reservation deposit is non-refundable after May 1).
-Returning students are eligible for a full refund of their $100 damage deposit, and a full or partial refund of their room reservation deposit through September 1, depending on when during the summer their cancellation is received.
+This form is available to all housing students in MyHousing (located under the "Applications and Forms").
+New students who cancel their application after May 1 will only receive a refund of their $100 damage deposit (the $400 room reservation deposit is non-refundable after May 1).
+Returning students are eligible for a full refund of their $100 damage deposit, and a full or partial refund of their fall prepayment, depending on the date they cancel.
+See the Housing Cancellation Procedures and Fees page for more information.

 Who will be my roommate?

-If you do not indicate a roommate preference on your housing application, you will be placed with one or two students who most closely match the personal information you provided on your application (smoking status, bed time, study atmosphere, organizational style).
+Students will have the opportunity to search for and match with roommates prior to room assignments being issued.
+Students who do not match with any roommates will be placed in a room or suite with one or more students who most closely match the personal information you provided on your application (smoking status, bed time, study atmosphere, organizational style, all-gender housing preference).
 If you do indicate one or more roommate preferences, AND the request(s) are reciprocal (if they request you as well), AND all parties are guaranteed housing, then we are generally able to place you with your indicated roommate preference(s).

 How do I indicate a building and roommate preference?